Postdoctoral Fellow in Politics,

 I am a Postdoctoral Prize Research Fellow at Nuffield College, Oxford and the University's Department of Politics and International Relations (DPIR).

-My research interests fall within the domain of comparative democratic politics, and can be broadly classified into two subfields.
-The first is the study of electoral institutions and their relationship to democratic outcomes.
-The second is political sociology, with a particular interest in the role of occupation and education in shaping political values.
+My research interests fall broadly within two subfields of comparative democratic politics.
+The first is the study of electoral institutions: the reasons for their adoption and their implications for democratic outcomes.
+The second is political sociology, with a focus on the consequences of secular changes in occupational and educational structures on socio-political cleavages.

 I completed my DPhil at Mansfield College, Oxford; previously, I graduated with first class honours from St. Antony's College, Oxford (MPhil in European Politics) and the University of Manchester (Bachelor's Degree in Politics and International Relations).
 You can find here a copy of my CV.

-In my research, I employ quantitative methods, and I have a keen interest in the use of statistical techniques for social measurement.
+In my research, I employ quantitative methods, with a particular interest in statistical techniques for social measurement.

 I have taught, in various capacities, a range of topics in political sociology, comparative government, European and British politics as well as quantitative methods.